AiJared/Python-RoadMap/OOP/OOP_Readme.md

 Then check the actual in the file **credit_card_class.py**.

 We draw attention to the difference between the method signature as declared within the class versus that used by a caller.
 For example, from a user's perspective we have seen that the **get_balance** method takes zero parameters, yet within the class definition, **self** is an explicit parameter.
 Likewise, the charge method is declared within the class having two parameters (self and price), even though this method is called with one parameter, for example, as my_card.charge(200).
 The interpretter automatically binds the instance upon which the method is invoked to the self paramter.

+### The Constructor

+A user can create an instance of the CreditCard class using a syntx as:

+*cc = CreditCard('Jared Otieno', 'Co-operative bank', '5522 4433 6611 7788', 100)*